zowe/docs-site/docs/extend/extend-apiml/certificate-management-in-zowe-apiml.md

 # Certificate management in Zowe API Mediation Layer

-Review details of certificate management in Zowe API Mediaiton Layer including running on localhost, Zowe runtime on z/OS.
+Review details of certificate management in Zowe API Mediation Layer including running on localhost, Zowe runtime on z/OS.
 This topic also addressing key information about the API ML truststore and keystore, and API ML SAF Keyring.

 + [Running on localhost](#running-on-localhost)
     - [How to start API ML on localhost with full HTTPS](#how-to-start-api-ml-on-localhost-with-full-https)